 Business walk on the Rocks

 I watched a video the other day about chat walks.
 Taking your business meetings and making them outside meetings.
-Inspired by this talk – one has only to think about some of the following items:
+Inspired by this talk, one has only to think about some of the following items:

-• decide on the location of the walk
+- Decide on the location of the walk

-• the length of time available to walk
+- The length of time available to walk

-• who you will meet with
+- Who will you meet with

-• what you will discuss
+- What you will discuss

-• and the weather of course
+- And the weather, of course

 The amount of stress alone saved in taking a chat walk is worth its weight in gold.
-It also helps to cut your blood pressure down, beef up your cardio, raise those happy endorphin’s, and bring a level of wellness to your entire body.
+It also helps to cut your blood pressure down, beef up your cardio, raise those happy endorphins, and bring a level of wellness to your entire body.

-Steve jobs once quoted :
+Steve Jobs once quoted :

 Your time is limited, so don’t waste it living someone else’s life.